 Summary

 The Kia Picanto is a city car five-door hatchback, closely related to the Hyundai i10.
 The current model was launched in the middle of 2017 and is the third generation model to wear the Picanto name.
+It received a major update in early 2024.

 The latest Picanto is considered a significant improvement over its predecessor, reflecting Kia’s progression from a budget brand that competed purely on price to a mainstream brand that rivals established European manufacturers.